Generic Name: posaconazole (poe sa KONE a zole)

 While using posaconazole, you may need frequent blood tests.

-Use this medication for the full prescribed length of time.
+Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
 Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Posaconazole will not treat a viral infection such as the common cold or flu.
+Posaconazole will not treat a viral infection such as the flu or a common cold.

 Store at room temperature away from moisture and heat.
 Do not freeze.
 Keep the bottle tightly closed when not in use.